TEA OF ZEN

 We prefer to offer you what nature intended - you’ll find this Matcha has bold & hearty taste in keeping with the authentic character of how it is grown & harvested.

-Please note that this tea has previously been sold in a silver foil zip top packet.
-There are currently shortages of this type of packet, so we are packaging it in gold zip top packets as well.
-Depending on availablity of packaging, you may receive it in a gold or silver foil package & the different colour of the container is not reflective of any changes in the type of matcha inside of it.
-The matcha has stayed the same, it’s just that the colour of the packet may change a bit over the next little while!
+Please note that this tea has previously been sold in foil zip top packet.
+There are currently shortages of this type of packet, so your matcha may arrive in either a foil or lined kraft paper packet.
+We are not able to advise you in advance of which one you'll receive, as we are doing our best to fill orders with whatever packaging we are able to source at any given time.
+The different colour of the packaging is not reflective of any changes in the type of matcha inside of it.
+The matcha has stayed the same, it's just that the colour of the packet may change a bit over the next little while!

 Click HERE to discover our selection of MATCHA TEAWARE.